favonia/cloudflare-ddns/README.markdown

 >
 > 1. [Cloudflare does not allow single IPv6 addresses in a WAF list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/#lists-with-ip-addresses-ip-lists), and thus the updater will use the smallest IP range allowed by Cloudflare that contains the detected IPv6 address.
 > 2. The updater removes addresses from disabled IP families only from items managed by this updater (_e.g.,_ if you set `IP6_PROVIDER=none`, existing IPv6 addresses or ranges in managed items are deleted).
 The managed set is selected by `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX`.
+> 3. WAF reconciliation commonly replaces items when target ranges change.
+The updater adds new items and deletes old items; it does not edit comments on existing items.
+Therefore WAF item comments commonly change as items are replaced.

 </details>